If we can no longer recognise our surroundings as a shared home it becomes easier to contemplate their destruction.

 This time Homs’s intricate urban ecology was unable to cope.
 Syria’s new generation of urban planners treated the ancient city as a tabula rasa for experimentation with western urban zoning systems, segregating the newcomers into homogenous districts disconnected from its cosmopolitan heart, where they lived in half-finished stucco towers, often without basic amenities, hastily erected by contractors in league with corrupt officials.

 Careless innovations cut into the city’s organic texture, as settled neighbourhoods were replaced by anonymous concrete blocks or cut up by new roads.
-Oil refineries and composting plants built on the city’s western side, polluting the air and river.
+Oil refineries and composting plants were built on the city’s western side, polluting the air and river.

 The city had expanded with ‘growths that turned out to be tumour-like’, turning a settlement into a loose collection of dormitories.
 When Syria’s tensions erupted Homs was one of the first cities to descend into chaos, its estranged populations turning on each other.
 Al-Sabouni argues that when the time finally comes for rebuilding, the city needs a healing old/new architecture that avoids both a cold abstract modernism and a cliché-ridden assertion of ‘Islamic’ identity.